Sparoair

 Sparoair was a family of air-launched sounding rockets developed by the United States Navy in the late 1950s and early 1960s.
-Based on the Sparrow air-to-air missile, three versions of the rocket were developed; although some launches were successful, the system did not enter operational service.
+Based on the Sparrow air-to-air missile, three versions of the rocket were developed; all launches were from Point Mugu and although some were successful, the system did not enter operational service.

+Versions

 Sparoair I and II

 Sparoair was developed by the Naval Missile Center, as a two-stage development of the Sparrow III air-to-air missile.
 Propelled by two Sparrow rocket motors mounted in tandem, the Sparoair could be launched from F3H (F-3) Demon and F4D (F-6) Skyray fighter aircraft, and was capable of lifting a 40 lb payload to an apogee of 65 nmi.

 The Sparoair I was the original version of the rocket, launched using an ejection system and a lanyard for firing; after that proved unreliable in flight testing, the Sparoair II was developed that utilised a rail launch with ignition prior to release from the aircraft.
 Eight launches of Sparoair II vehicles had been conducted by 1961.
 Each Sparoair II rocket cost US$6,000.